jsboldi/FGPA-SoC-HLS-with-AMD-AUP-ZU3/my_new_section.md

 ---
-title: My New Section
+title: FPGA/SoC
 nav_order: 2
 has_children: true
 permalink: /FPGA_SoC_Labs/
 ---

-# My New Section
+# Welcome to FPGA/SoC

 Welcome to the section!